poole/lanyon/_posts/2017-07-14-abundance-mindset-concurrency.md

 There's nothing in JS like a [goroutine](https://tour.golang.org/concurrency/1), a light, concurrent "thread" that can happily run with hundreds of thousands of siblings across all the system's CPUs.
-So you end up thinking of concurrency as a scarce resource: if you spend too much time on a task, you're blocking other functions from the JS event loop;
+Concurrency is a scarce resource for a JavaScript developer: if you spend too much time on a task, you're blocking other functions from the JS event loop;
 if you spin up too many processes, you're adding CPU contention and wasting resources.